marmalade/gbsgamejam/README.md

 Getting help
 ------------
 * Marmalade documentation is available here: http://docs.madewithmarmalade.com
-* Marmalade will be on site during the Game Jam is you need any help or advice.
+* Marmalade will be on site during the Game Jam if you need any help or advice.
 * If you can't find one of the Marmalade team then you can also reach us on Skype: marmalade.gamejam

 Quick Example/Template Game